Umayyad architecture: Other mosques

 The Great Mosque of Damascus served as a model for later mosques.
 Similar layouts, scaled down, have been found in a mosque excavated in Tiberias, on the Sea of Galillee, and in a mosque in the palace of Khirbat al-Minya.
 The plan of the White Mosque at Ramla differs in shape, and the prayer hall is divided into only two aisles.
 (Note: Other than the traces of its floor plan, almost nothing of the White Mosque's original Umayyad construction has survived to the present day.)
 This may be explained by construction of underground cisterns in the Abbasid period, causing the original structure to be narrowed.

-When the caliphs Abd al-Malik and al-Walid I renovated the Great Mosque of Mecca, a work that likely went on for many years, they built a covered area inside the mosque likely consisting of a portico with a roof.
+When the caliphs Abd al-Malik and al-Walid I renovated the Masjid al-Haram, a work that likely went on for many years, they built a covered area inside the mosque likely consisting of a portico with a roof.
 They reportedly added embellishments such as marble, mosaics on the soffits or spandrels, crenelations on the walls, and gilding on the upper columns or their capitals.

+The original foundation of the Great Umayyad Mosque of Aleppo is attributed to the Umayyad period, but the current building contains no visible traces of this period, except perhaps in its overall floor plan with a hypostyle hall and courtyard.
 The Great Mosque of Hama was founded in the Umayyad period when a church, originally a Roman temple, was converted into a mosque.
 The dating of its oldest elements, however, has been a subject of controversy: Jean Sauvaget argued that the riwaqs (arcades) in its courtyard dated from the Umayyad period, while K. A. C. Creswell cast doubt on this dating.
 The historic mosque was completely destroyed in 1982.
-The original foundation of the Great Mosque of Aleppo is also attributed to the Umayyad period, but the current building contains no visible traces of this period, except perhaps in its overall floor plan with a hypostyle hall and courtyard.

-Other mosques attributed to the Umayyads, whether extant or non-extant, include the Umayyad Mosque of Baalbek, a mosque in Jerash (ruined), a mosque in the Citadel of Amman (ruined), and the Umayyad Mosque of Mosul (demolished).
+Other mosques attributed to the Umayyads, whether extant or non-extant, include the Umayyad Mosque of Baalbek, a mosque in Jerash (ruined), a mosque in the Citadel of Amman (ruined), and theUmayyad Mosque of Mosul (demolished).
 The al-Omari Mosque in Bosra, founded by the earlier Rashidun caliph Umar, was also completed by the Umayyad caliph Yazid II, though it was later renovated during the Ayyubid period (12th-13th centuries).